 Daily COVID-19 Screening Survey

 On days that you will be physically on campus or at another UCSB facility, you will access the survey from an email link and then log in by using your UC Santa Barbara credentials.
-You will be asked if you are experiencing any COVID-19 symptoms or if you’ve had any exposure to COVID-19, in accordance with the most current County, State and/or CDC requirements, and your “yes” or “no” responses will be recorded.
-Note: the survey does not ask you to identify which, if any, of the symptoms you are experiencing.
+You will be asked which building(s) you will enter that day and if you are experiencing any COVID-19 symptoms (in accordance with the most current County, State and/or CDC requirements) or if you have been exposed to COVID-19.
+The survey does not ask you to identify which, if any, of the symptoms you are experiencing.
+The building(s) you select and your “yes” or “no” responses will be recorded.

 Why and how we use your personal information